-Cashel comes from the Irish caiseal – stone fort or ringfort.
-There’s a Cashel on the map in South Tipperary, Ireland, but the meaning is more than mere geography.
+It’s the name of a town in South Tipperary, Ireland, but the specific meaning is so much more than mere geography.

 The Rock of Cashel was the traditional seat of the kings of Munster.
 Tales of legendary High Kings ruling from the stronghold blur with the historically accurate.
 Brian Boru fought for Cashel, and ruled there.

 Some say that it was Saint Patrick himself who converted the King of Munster to Christianity right there, on the rock wrested from the devil, in the 400s.

 Visit Cashel today, and you’ll find that the oldest buildings date only to the 1100s or so.
 There’s a thirteenth century cathedral, plus the castle itself, which was finished sometime in the 1400s.
 But the site’s roots are not in contention.
 In fact, there’s an early medieval text called “The Story of the Finding of Cashel” that dates to the 700s.